vamshiamruthapu/coverage/spring-boot/spring-boot-rest/SpringBootRestGET.md

 ![Capture d’écran 2023-12-26 à 10.46.45.jpg](https://ucarecdn.com/2e503a7c-0f28-4cb2-90c6-b7d8e221b70f/)

 ## Conclusion
-In this quick tutorial, we’ve seen how to build a Rest Get endpoint producing JSON and returning a custom HTTP Status Code.
+In this quick tutorial, we’ve seen how to build a REST GET endpoint producing JSON and returning a custom HTTP Status Code.
 In the next articles, we shall be focusing on other endpoint types: PUT, POST, and DELETE.

 Did you find this blog post useful?
 Feel free to drop a thumbs up or comment.
+If you've had any difficulty completing this tutorial, leave me a comment and I'll be happy to help.

 The complete code used in this article can be found [here in GitHub](https://github.com/elkamphy/kloudly-tutorials/tree/master/spring-boot/spring-boot-rest)

 *Happy Coding!
 And more importantly, Clean as You Code!*

+## Related articles
+If you found this article useful, you might also consider checking out these other articles in the same series.
+- Creating [POST]() Endpoints with Spring Boot: A Quick Guide
+- Creating [PUT]() Endpoints with Spring Boot: A Quick Guide
+- Creating [DELETE]() Endpoints with Spring Boot: A Quick Guide